OmniDB/doc/src/en/20_console_tab.md

 Tab* editor (it provides syntax highlight and autocomplete with *Ctrl-Space*).
 To execute a command, just type it in this editor.
 If the command is a backslash (starts with `\`), just type `Enter` and it will be executed.
-If it is a regular SQL command, then it can be multi-lined, and you will need to type *Ctrl-Q* to execute it.
+If it is a regular SQL command, then it can be multi-lined, and you will need to type *Alt-Q* to execute it.

 All commands and its output will be logged into the display area, which is textual and read-only, so you can copy and paste its contents somewhere else.
 You can clear the display area by clicking on the *Clear Console* button.

-All commands also are logged in the global OmniDB query history, and also in a local console history, which you can by clicking in the *Command History* button.
+All commands also are logged in the connection query history, and also in a local console history, which you can by clicking in the *Command History* button.